Dynatrace/OneAgent-SDK-AspectJ/README.md

+**Disclaimer:
-**Disclaimer: This SDK implementation is still a work in progress.**
+* This SDK implementation is still a work in progress
+* This SDK implementation is community supported (see "Who do I talk to?")**

 # Dynatrace OneAgent SDK for Java with AspectJ #

 This small AspectJ agent allows Dynatrace customers to bring visibility in the communication between java processes with custom protocols or custom frameworks which are not supported out-of-the-box by Dynatrace.